ankit-sikarwar-001/ankit-sikarwar-001/README.md

 ## 👨🏻‍🏫 What are my current activities?

 - The art of coding weaves a tapestry of passion and logic.
-- Strong interest in Data Science and AI ML.
 - Actively engaged in hackathons and Open Source.
 - Building an algorithm that optimizes my happiness.